Esri/storymap-journal/README.md

 ## Introduction

 A Map Journal application can be created from [ArcGIS Online](http://arcgis.com), from the [Esri Story Maps website](http://storymaps.arcgis.com/) or from an [Portal for ArcGIS](http://www.esri.com/software/arcgis/arcgisserver/extensions/portal-for-arcgis) deployment.
-See [FAQ](#deployment) for more detail about deployment scenarios.
+The Journal's data (narrative content and reference to the webmap will be stored) in a Web Application Item.
-This repository provide the application source code for user that wants to host it themselves or developer that wants further customization.
+This repository provide the application source code for developers that wants to implement UI customization.
+See [FAQ](#deployment) for more details.

 For more information about the Map Journal, including a gallery of examples and a step-by-step tutorial, please see the [Map Journal](http://storymaps.arcgis.com/en/app-list/map-journal/) page on the [Esri Story Maps website](http://storymaps.arcgis.com/).

 ## Instructions

 First create your Map Journal in ArcGIS Online using the [step-by-step tutorial](http://storymaps.arcgis.com/en/app-list/map-tour/tutorial/)